Hearing Loss Treatment in Peoria, IL

-The audiologists at Peoria Ear, Nose & Throat Group specialize in identifying the cause and treating hearing loss in Peoria, IL.
-If you are experiencing any type of hearing loss schedule your appointment today!
-Call (309)589-5900 to schedule an appointment today.
+The audiologists at Peoria Ear, Nose & Throat Group specialize in identifying the cause and treating hearing loss at our ENT clinic in Peoria, IL.
+If you are experiencing any type of hearing loss, please call (309)589-5900 to schedule a consultation with our audiologists today.

 Common Causes of Hearing Loss